5 min. to read.

 Instead, like the gardener, our effort is to be invested in cultivation.
 Creating the space where growth can happen.
 Doing what we can to remain connected to Christ.
 When we do this, the growth just happens.
 God gives it.

 I kept the word in the tagline of my course.
-(If that sounds interesting to you, check it out here.
-There’s still a few weeks before it officially launches, so you can still get in on a great deal.)
 I kept the word because it’s such a vibrant, green, living word to me, a word that reminds me of the constant miracle.
 When we show up, when we put ourselves in the right place, growth just happens.
 And that’s always good.